Project 2

 Project Topic: A.I.

 Algorithms have shaped our relationship to culture ever since social media feeds and streaming recommendations became dominant venues for creative work.
 But so-called artificial intelligence tools like image and text generators are evolving at exponential rates and offer new possibilities to artists and designers, while simultaneously threatening entire creative fields with the possibility of automation.
-So let’s think about what this means for our future, and see what current AI tools can bring to our workflows.
+So let’s think about what this means for our future, and see what benefits current AI tools can bring to our workflows.

-Required Readings
+Required Reading/Watching

-Instructions
+Project Instructions

 Use something generated by AI in your project.